liza-tennant/moral_choice_dyadic/README.md

 ## The environment

-This code can be used to run a simulation of social dilemma games between two agents - a learning moral agent M and a learning opponent O. We use a.
-Reinforcement Learning paradigm where each agent learns accoridng to a rewards signal.
+This code can be used to run a simulation of social dilemma games between two agents - a learning moral agent M and a learning opponent O. We use a Reinforcement Learning paradigm where each agent learns accoridng to a rewards signal.

 ![Reinformcenet Learning by a Moral learning agent M and a learning opponent O](pics/diagram_V2.png "Reinformcenet Learning by a Moral learning agent M and a learning opponent O")